-I typically make it a habit to frequent a variety of businesses within one vertical, as oppose to sticking to one brand or company.
+I typically make it a habit to frequent a variety of businesses within one vertical, as opposed to sticking to one brand or company.

 I find this offers excellent education and opens my eyes to countless opportunities.
-For example, I won’t just visit one gym, I’ll check several out.
+For example, I won’t just visit one gym, I’ll check out several.
 I won’t just go to one coffee shop, I’ll test them all.
-And I won’t just go to one restaurant, I want to go through the experience they individually offer.
+And I won’t just go to one restaurant, I want to go through the individual experience they each offer.

 Through that research I’ve noticed something very important: the good ones are pros at Exit Management.

 What is Exit Management?
 And no, I’m not talking about exit interviews when someone quits.
 (Although that may offer some value, just not for this context.)

 Exit Management is everything that happens from the moment someone gets up to leave your business and walks out the door.

 Listen, a customer is only truly made when they buy a second time, and if you drop the ball after you’ve taken their money and delivered the goods, you’re about to lose a customer.

 Maybe it’s just me, but there’s nothing that makes me feel more important than when I get out of my chair at a coffee shop and, as I walk towards the exit, a staff member takes a split second out of their day to look up and cheerily wish me a wonderful day.

 Yet, so many times I’ve walked out—even when the place is dead—and the staff is busy busing tables, making coffee, talking amongst themselves, or doing other busy work that, yes, needs to get done, but doesn’t directly produce a customer.